-Having an intern run the company Facebook profile used to be enough to qualify as a social media campaign.
+More than 5 billion people worldwide will use social media by 2027.
 Today, the importance of social media in daily life means it can have a massive impact on sales, even for small businesses.

 See the bigger picture

-Along with greater insights, a social CRM platform can also save time by increasing efficiency, especially if you’re using different social channels to communicate with your prospects and leads.
-Having a single dashboard makes managing cross-platform conversations a lot easier and reduces the chance that you’ll miss out on any key details.
+The best social CRM platforms save you time by increasing efficiency, especially if you’re using different social media sites to communicate with your prospects and leads.
+It offers a single dashboard that makes managing cross-platform conversations easier.
+This comprehensive overview in turn reduces the chance that you’ll miss out on key details.

-Organizing your contact history also improves the experience for your leads.
-If they use a different platform or speak with another rep, they’ll thank you for not having to repeat themselves.
-For example, the Quickdialog Pipedrive integration lets you manage all of your messaging and interactions in a shared inbox while updating your Pipedrive deals, contacts and activities.
+For example, the Quickdialog Pipedrive integration lets you manage all of your messaging and interactions in a shared inbox.
+It also automatically updates your Pipedrive deals, contacts and activities.